fusioncharts/dev_centre_docs/advanced-charting/events/handling-events.md

 Start with a simple column 2D chart, as shown below:

-{% embed_chart {"source": "advanced-charting-events-handling-events-example-1.js", "id": "1"} %}
+{% embed_chart advanced-charting-events-handling-events-example-1.js }

 The data structure for this column 2D chart is given below:

-{% embed_data {"source": "advanced-charting-events-handling-events-example-1.js"} %}
+{% embed_data advanced-charting-events-handling-events-example-1.js }

 Now, read on to understand how the `renderComplete` event will be handled for the above column 2D chart.